OfficeDev/Office-Add-in-samples/Samples/excel-data-types-explorer/README.md

 ## Features

 This sample builds and then sideloads a data types explorer add-in that allows you to create and edit data types in an Excel workbook.
-Once the add-in is sideloaded, you can use it to explore string, double, boolean, entity, web image, and formatted number data types.
+Once the add-in is sideloaded, you can use it to explore entity, web image, formatted number, string, double, and boolean data types.

 ![Screenshot showing the data types explorer task pane and a formatted number entity in the Excel grid.](assets/task-pane-data-types-explorer-formatted-number.png)

 In particular, this add-in contains an entity data type builder that you can use to create and explore entity cards.
+Entity cards extend the potential of Excel add-ins beyond a 2-dimensional grid.
 To learn more about entity cards, see [Use cards with entity value data types](https://docs.microsoft.com/office/dev/add-ins/excel/excel-data-types-entity-card).

 ![Screenshot showing the data types explorer task pane, with the entity builder displayed, and an entity card open over the Excel grid.](assets/task-pane-data-types-explorer-entity.png)